-- Dissemination activities need to be compatible with the defence interests of the Member States (Article 45.3 of the Euratom RfP); - These defence interests are also mentioned in Article 42 of the Euratom RfP (equivalent to Article 43 of the EC RfP), defining the cases in which the Commission may object to a transfer of foreground or to the granting of any licence regarding foreground (contrary to the EC Framework Programme, in this case the Commission may also object to the grant of a non-exclusive licence); - Patent applications and dissemination material must contain a slightly different statement referring to the "European Atomic Energy Community's Seventh Framework Programme (FP7/2007-2011)" instead; - Where relevant, special clause 11 bis should be used instead of clause 11; - For activities under the thematic area "Fusion energy research", the procedures and rules for dissemination and use may be substantially redefined in the respective frameworks: Contracts of Association, European Fusion Development Agreement, etc. (see chapter IV of the Euratom RfP).
+- Dissemination activities need to be compatible with the defence interests of the Member States (Article 45.3 of the Euratom RfP); - These defence interests are also mentioned in Article 42 of the Euratom RfP (equivalent to Article 43 of the EC RfP), defining the cases in which the Commission may object to a transfer of foreground or to the granting of any licence regarding foreground (contrary to the EC Framework Programme, in this case the Commission may also object to the grant of a non-exclusive licence); - Patent applications and dissemination material must contain a slightly different statement referring to the "European Atomic Energy Community's Seventh Framework Programme (FP7/2007-2011)" instead; - Where appropriate, special clause 11 bis should be used instead of clause 11; - Where appropriate, special clause 37 is inserted which gives the Community certain access rights to foreground for the purpose of negotiating, concluding and participating in international research and collaboration agreements in the field of nuclear energy. - For activities under the thematic area "Fusion energy research", the procedures and rules for dissemination and use may be substantially redefined in the respective frameworks: Contracts of Association, European Fusion Development Agreement, etc. (see chapter IV of the Euratom RfP).

-12. OTHER RELATED ACTIVITIES
+13. OTHER RELATED ACTIVITIES